-Felon in Possession of a Firearm cases hinge on whether the predicate, or underlying felony, in fact constitutes a legitimate basis for an FPF case.
+Felon in Possession of a Firearm cases hinge on whether the predicate, or underlying felony, does in fact constitutes a legitimate basis for an FPF case.
 They also hinge on whether the Government can actually link the accused to the weapon.
 In other words, the extent and manner of the ‘possession’ of a given firearm is a critical factor in these cases.
-Attorneys representing individuals accused of these crimes need to thoroughly examine offense reports made by federal agents as well as whether the guns purported to be possessed by accused persons were identified and/or seized legally.
-Attorneys also need to discuss the case facts extensively with their clients as offense reports and case discovery records are not always accurate.
-It is also important to examine whether an accused’s criminal background subjects them to more severe penalty ranges.
+Attorneys representing individuals accused of these crimes must thoroughly examine offense reports made by federal agents, as well as whether the guns purported to be possessed by accused persons were identified and/or seized legally.
+Our team will thoroughly discuss the case facts with our clients and scrutinize offense reports and case discovery records.
+We will then develop a defense strategy to produce the most favorable outcome possible.

 The applicable guideline is found under Section 2K2.1 of the United States Sentencing Guidelines.
 The number of firearms possessed and extent of criminal history are usually the largest drivers of the guideline calculation.
 Other factors that drive federal sentences for FPF cases relate to whether the possession was related to the trafficking of firearms and whether the firearm is capable of accepting a magazine with a large capacity.

 Federal law is stricter than Texas law when it comes to possessing a firearm after being convicted of a felony.
 The biggest difference is that Texas allows felons to possess a firearm within their home five years after they complete their sentence.
 Federal law permanently prohibits possession of a firearm.